Author: Ernie Vallery

 Between WWN, Sun, and Earth

 The last post sets up our story’s tension.
-Stripling claims that his artifact challenges scholarly world history.
+Stripling alleges that his artifact challenges scholarly world history.
 Haughwout counters that he has disproved such.

 Henceforth, Stripling’s positions, Haughwout suggests, qualify in effect only for grocery aisle tabloid offerings of the latest Big Foot and Freddie Mercury sightings.